 Before getting into the structure of glucose lets us first understand a few things about the compound.
 Glucose is a carbohydrate and an important biomolecule that helps in the metabolism of the body.
 It is a simple sugar having a molecular formula C6H12O6.
-In simple terms, we can say that it is made up of six carbon atom, twelve hydrogen atoms and six oxygen atoms.
+In simple terms, we can say that it is made up of six carbon atoms, twelve hydrogen atoms and six oxygen atoms.

 Glucose is a widely available monosaccharide and is also known as dextrose and blood sugar.
 Glucose is mainly manufactured by plants and most of the algae during the process of photosynthesis.